 Reasons for loss of appetite due to neurological disorders

-People with neurological disorders, which include Parkinson’s, Alzheimer’s, or Dementia, or people with cerebral palsy, recovering from a stroke, brain or spinal cord injuries, and those living with some type of arthritis also may reduce their intake of food.
+People with neurological disorders, including Parkinson’s, Alzheimer’s, or Dementia, or people with cerebral palsy, recovering from a stroke, brain or spinal cord injuries, and those living with some type of arthritis may also reduce their food intake.
 A few common reasons include:

 - Uncontrollable shaking hands for people with Parkinson’s or essential hand tremors cannot hold the spoon, fork, or cup steady to eat, drink or cook.